symblai/symbl-docs/what-is-symbl.md

 ### ❇️ Trackers (Beta)
 When it comes to detecting specific or “contextually similar” occurrences of a particular context in any conversation, the most commonly faced challenge is when the speakers talk about the context in general but do not speak the exact phrases.
 The Trackers API will however detect both exact and similar phrases.

+For example,

-For example “I don’t have any money” is contextually similar to “I ran out of budget” as both represent similar inherent meaning.
+“I don’t have any money” is contextually similar to “I ran out of budget” as both represent similar inherent meaning.

 However, after listening/hearing the conversation, it is understood that it indeed has the context that was meant to be detected.